LiterallyTheVoid/literallythevoid.github.io/src/small_rails.md

 ### Authentication generator

 [Devise](https://github.com/heartcombo/devise) is the canonical authentication gem.
-But it hides a lot of complexity and it's not exactly easy to configure correct, especially if you are a beginner.
+But it hides a lot of complexity and it's not exactly easy to configure correctly, especially for a beginner.

 Rails 8 adds a new authentication generator.
 It add a simple sign in flow for existing users.
 All you need to do is add a user via the Rails console and boom.
 You can log in.

-The generated code is pretty minimal and easy to read about, and it is begging for a lot additional features.
+The generated code is pretty minimal and easy to read about.

-### AI can be really helpful

-Because Rails is driven by a [convention over configuration](https://rubyonrails.org/doctrine#convention-over-configuration) doctrine, I think all the Rails questions on the internet are extremely legible to LLMs.
-Beginner questions have already been asked and answered (probably more than once).

-That means if you run into an issue building a Rails app, LLMs are a huge boon to a solo developer.

 ### Easy and fast deploys with Kamal

-Like databases, I am more than happy to leave deploys to my very smart friends in the ops team.
-To deploy a new Rails app, I just needed to update a few items in `deploy.yml` follow a few directions, and I had an app live!
+I am more than happy to leave deploys to my very smart friends in the ops team.
+To deploy a new Rails 8 app, I just needed to update a few items in `deploy.yml`, follow a few directions, and I had an app live!
 With SSL!

 Honestly it took less time to get a web app up than it took me to get SSL on a Github page.

 CI + easy deploys might be the best part about Rails 8.
-Even from the getting started guide, it encourages best practices.
+Even just using the getting started guide, it encourages best practices.

-### Where I still want more

-I know this isn't Rails' fault, but installing Ruby (especially on windows) is a pain.
-It should be easy.

-The getting started guide is great, the rest of the Rails documentation needs some love.
-They seem to be aware and working on it.

-I want more from authentication.
-DHH isn't interested in building authentication/authorization for every use case, and I get that.
-I would love to see a simple admin/user authorization scheme along with a registration controller.
-Ideally I would be able to make a Hacker News clone with no effort.

-All that said, you should just use Rails for everything.
+### Conclusion

+[Rails is not dead](https://israilsdead.com/); It's better than ever.
+Try using it to make something new this year.